 Attract: At HubSpot, we use inbound marketing principles to get our flywheel spinning.
 To provide value before we extract value, we’ve heavily invested in free content through our blogs, webinars, campaigns, social media, and HubSpot Academy lessons and certifications.

-Convert: To make it easy for prospects to buy, we offer free versions of our software so users can try before they buy and seamlessly upgrade.
+Engage: To make it easy for prospects to engage with our product and potentially purchase them, we offer free versions of our software so users can try before they buy and seamlessly upgrade.

 Delight: We help our customers succeed through a mix of guided and self-service education.
 Paying customers have access to a core implementation and strategy team, free users are offered light-touch free support, and both groups are given access to extensive user guides and knowledge base documentation.